openebs/website/website/src/blogs/deploying-yugabyteDB-on-google-kubernetes-engine-with-openEBS.md

 **Why OpenEBS and YugabyteDB?**
 Because YugabyteDB is a transactional database often used as a system of record, it needs to be deployed as a StatefulSet on Kubernetes and requires persistent storage.
 OpenEBS can be used for backing YugabyteDB local disks, allowing the provisioning of large-scale persistent volumes.
-**Why OpenEBS and YugabyteDB?**
-Because YugabyteDB is a transactional database often used as a system of record, it needs to be deployed as a StatefulSet on Kubernetes and requires persistent storage.
-OpenEBS can be used for backing YugabyteDB local disks, allowing the provisioning of large-scale persistent volumes.

 Here are a few of the advantages of using OpenEBS in conjunction with a YugabyteDB database cluster: